loconomics/loconomics/docs/Contributor Guidelines.md

 **Disclaimer**: this rules were not strictly followed in the past or there is code created before we set this rules, then current source code needs some clean-up/refator.
 New code must follow the rules.

 We use a preprocessor, [Stylus](http://stylus-lang.com/); it's similar so SASS.
-We prefer the syntax more similar to CSS (use of semi-colons, brackets) while taking advantage of the futures it provides (mixims, nesting, etc.).
+We prefer the syntax more similar to CSS (use of semi-colons, brackets, etc.) while taking advantage of the features it provides (mixims, nesting, etc.).

 ## JS